 At Perspective Recovery, we believe that friend and family engagement is key to truly

 support a full and total recovery.
 For family and friends of drug or alcohol dependent individuals, addressing addiction is one of the most difficult aspects of helping the addicted person find treatment.
 Often, over time, daily family involvement has only managed to enable the addict.
-Family members usually do not know how to bring up the issue of substance abuse treatment and chose to ignore the problem for fear of pushing their loved one away during a confrontation.
-These are legitimate concerns, and while families should understand that approaching their loved one should be a gentle and supportive process, they also need to understand that most patients seek substance abuse treatment because of positive family involvement and intervention.
+Family members usually do not know how to bring up the issue of drug addiction treatment and chose to ignore the problem for fear of pushing their loved ones away during a confrontation.
+These are legitimate concerns, and while families should understand that approaching their loved one should be a gentle and supportive process, they also need to understand that most patients seek drug addiction treatment because of positive family involvement and intervention.

-After an intervention, the best-case scenario is that the addicted individual will be compelled to enter either a detox program as well as a live-in substance abuse treatment program.
-Each patient’s needs are different, and at Perspective Recovery we focus on the individual and assess each client’s needs accordingly.
+After an intervention, the best-case scenario is that the addicted individual will be compelled to enter either a detox program as well as a live-in drug addiction treatment program.
+Each patient’s needs are different, and at Perspective Recovery, we focus on the individual and assess each client’s needs accordingly.
 In an inpatient (residential) program, patients travel to a facility where they undergo an intensive 28- to 30-day detoxification and recovery program.
-They are immersed in the recovery process and do not have the ability to leave the substance abuse treatment campus.
-However, family involvement is important, and at Perspective Recovery we encourage frequent interaction with family and friends.
+They are immersed in the recovery process and do not have the ability to leave the drug addiction treatment campus.
+However, family involvement is important, and at Perspective Recovery, we encourage frequent interaction with family and friends.
 We offer WIFI services as well as have video communication systems in place.
-As previously mentioned, patients’ needs vary, but inpatient substance abuse treatment has the obvious benefit of removing the drug- or alcohol -addicted individual from the toxic atmosphere that was enabling their addiction.
+As previously mentioned, patients’ needs vary, but inpatient drug addiction treatment has the obvious benefit of removing the drug- or alcohol -addicted individual from the toxic atmosphere that was enabling their addiction.
 This same benefit is transferred to the patient’s friends and family, who are often able to gain a new PERSPECTIVE about their loved one’s addiction and their own behaviors.

 behaviors and traits that they can adjust to break the cycle.